World Contraception Day 2017

 Advocates around the world recognize September 26 as a day of action to increase awareness about expanding women's access to contraception and accurate family planning information.
 On this year's World Contraception Day, this goal is more important than ever.

-The Mexico City Policy prevents organizations like Marie Stopes International (MSI) from providing or even talking about abortion to qualify for US global health funding.
+The Mexico City Policy prevents organizations like MSI from providing or even talking about abortion to qualify for US global health funding.
 Despite its stated intent, the Mexico City Policy puts millions of women and girls at risk of unintended pregnancies and unsafe abortion by depriving them of vital contraceptive services.

 It has been eight months since we first confronted this harmful policy and the fact that, if we fail to fill the gap it creates, millions of women and girls will lose access to our life-saving reproductive healthcare services.